wp-plugins/disqus-latest-comments/readme.txt

 1. This screenshot shows the comments that are displayed on the front end with the 'Grey' style applied.
 2. This screenshot shows the options for configuring the plugin.
+3. This screenshot shows the options for translating the Disqus time terms.

 == Changelog ==

+= 1.3 =
+* Feature: Added translation options to transate Disqus time terms (for example 'days ago').

 = 1.2 =
 * Fix: Resolved issue with using shortcode in widget areas - where comments would appear before the widget title.